josephib1/Apache-Flink/README.md

 ### Maven setup:

 To become ready to run new code on flink you need first to download maven and set it up:
-1-Download maven  .zip file from this link: https://maven.apache.org/download.cgi 2-Navigate to environment variables on your pc and Maven bin file to the file path, and then create new System variable called “MAVEN_HOME” and add to it the file path of the extracted maven file.
+1. Download maven  .zip file from this link: https://maven.apache.org/download.cgi
+2. Navigate to environment variables on your pc and Maven bin file to the file path, and then create new System variable called “MAVEN_HOME” and add to it the file path of the extracted maven file.
-3-To test it try mvn –version.
+3. To test it try mvn –version.
-4-Create a new folder for the project and navigate to it using the cmd.
+4. Create a new folder for the project and navigate to it using the cmd.
-5-Copy this command and run it in your cmd:
+5. Copy this command and run it in your cmd:
 mvn archetype:generate     -DarchetypeGroupId=org.apache.flink   -DarchetypeArtifactId=flink-quickstart-java -DarchetypeVersion=1.4.2
-6-It should ask you for some informations enter them, and the project will be created.
+6. It should ask you for some informations enter them, and the project will be created.
-7-Last Step: your good to go .
+7. Last Step: your good to go .

 ### Java Setup: